Yuvileine rural hromada

 Yuvileine rural hromada (Ювілейна сільська громада) is a hromada of Ukraine, in Kherson Raion, Kherson Oblast.
 Its administrative center is the rural-type settlement Yuvileine.

+History

+The amalgamated hromada was formed in 2017 with the voluntary amalgamation of the Podo-Kalynivka hromada, Chaslyve hromada, and the previous Yuvileine hromada, all of which were located in the Oleshky Raion at the time of its founding.
+In 2018, the charter of the hromada was formally approved by the Oleshky Raion Department of Justice.

 On 17 July 2020, as a result of the abolition of Oleshky Raion, the hromada was transferred to Kherson Raion.
+Since September 2022, by decree No. 658, the village head of the hromada was established as Serhii Petrochenko.
+He was established as part of a military administration after martial law was declared following the Russian invasion.

+Since the start of the Russian invasion of Ukraine in February 2022, the hromada has been occupied, as it was not part of the left-bank of the Dnieper that was deoccupied during the Kherson counteroffensive.

+Settlements

+According to the 2018 budget, the hromada had a population total of 5,824 people within an area of 324.56 km2.
+It received 3,542.1 thousand hryvnias as part of its allotment.

 The hromada contains the urban-type settlement Nova Maiachka, two rural-type settlements (Chaslyve and Yuvileine) and five villages: Druzhne, Marchenka, Podo-Kalynivka, Pryvilne, Stara Maiachka.